Scientists/Exhibitors wanted for Virginia Tech Science Festival 2021

 Check the exhibitor application for information about workshops for exhibitors.

 Be sure your exhibit is appropriate for children of all ages.
 Some very young children attend, so set fragile objects out of reach.
 Think about how your message will be different for a 4-year-old and a 14-year-old.

 Prepare a handout that can be distributed to educators or learners who want to do more.
 Also, browse howtosmile.org.
 Before the festival day, let your community know you'll be there by using the #VTSciFest hashtag and linking to the Virginia Tech Science Festival Facebook page in your social media networks.

 Maybe.
 Power availability depends on the location of your exhibit.
-If your exhibit can't work without power, be sure to note that on your application.
-There are a number of prime locations that do not have power available.
+If your exhibit can't work without power or wifi, be sure to note that on your application.
 There are also spaces that have power nearby for recharging, but not at the site.
-There is wireless internet access available to Virginia Tech affiliates inside the Moss Arts Center, Newman Library and Torgerson Hall.
-Guest wireless access can be obtained for you if you need it.
-Data coverage from most cell phone service providers is strong in Blacksburg.
-Check your service provider's map.

 Yes.
 Because we have spread the festival schedule over a number of weeks, it’s now possible to lead tours in specific places on campus.

 Yes!
 For the Roanoke STEAM event, contact Don Pizzullo.
 For Hokie BugFest, contact Dana Beegle.
 There are many other outreach events throughout the year at Virginia Tech and at the Science Museum of Western Virginia.
 Watch your inbox for more opportunities.
 Contact Phyllis Newbill if you have specific outreach needs.